Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 ### Daniel Zhu
 **Role(s)**:
 - Code Developer
+- Report Writer
 - Documentation Contributor
+- Code Reviewer

 **Specific Contributions**:
 - Edited `oaks_debugme.py` to ensure the program correctly excludes the header line (`next(taxa)`) before processing species names.
 - Verified the functionality of `is_an_oak()` through **doctests** and additional print-debugging.
 - Managed file cleanup (removing redundant folders) and merging the `daniel` branch into `main`.
 - Uploaded the **CONTRIBUTIONS.md** template for the group to edit and filled in group information.
+- Uploaded Hanxiao's first draft of `TAutoCorr.R` and revised the R script.
+- Write TAutoCorr report in LaTeX.
+Uploaded the pdf report and source code.

 **Key commits**: